Pylons/pyramid/docs/narr/views.rst

 View Callable Responses
 ~~~~~~~~~~~~~~~~~~~~~~~

-A view callable may always return an object that implements the
+A view callable may always return an object that implements the :mod:`pyramid`
-:term:`WebOb` :term:`Response` interface.
-The easiest way to return
+:term:`Response` interface.
+The easiest way to return something that
-something that implements the :term:`Response` interface is to return
+implements the :term:`Response` interface is to return a
-a :class:`webob.Response` object instance directly.
+:class:`pyramid.response.Response` object instance directly.
 For example:

 .. code-block:: python
    :linenos:

-   from webob import Response
+   from pyramid.response import Response

    def view(request):
        return Response('OK')

-You don't need to always use :class:`webob.Response` to represent a
+You don't need to always use :class:`pyramid.response.Response` to represent a
-response.  :term:`WebOb` provides a range of different "exception"
+response.  :mod:`pyramid` provides a range of different "exception" classes
-classes which can act as response objects too.
-For example, an
+which can act as response objects too.
+For example, an instance of the class
-instance of the class :class:`webob.exc.HTTPFound` is also a valid
+:class:`pyramid.httpexceptions.HTTPFound` is also a valid response object (see
-response object (see :ref:`http_redirect`).
-A view can actually any
+:ref:`http_redirect`).
+A view can actually any object that has the following
-object that has the following attributes (these attributes form the
-notional "WebOb Response interface"):
+attributes (these attributes form the notional "Pyramid Response interface"):

 status
   The HTTP status code (including the name) for the response as a string.